afollestad/aesthetic/README.md

 # Tab Layouts

-Tab Layouts from the Design Support library are automatically themed.
+Tab Layouts from the Google Material library are automatically themed.
 The main screen in the sample project is an example of this, you see the two tabs under the toolbar at the top.

 You can customize background theming behavior: